30 Key Performance Indicators Examples for Better Business Performance

 There are two common missteps made during the selection process:

-• Choosing KPIs you’ve always measured.
-Measuring the KPIs you’ve always measured may not take into account any changes in your customer’s behavior that could help your company grow.
-For example, let’s go back to our fast casual restaurant example.
 If you’re only measuring the speed at which you can bring people through the ordering line simply because that’s what you’ve always measured, you may be missing an opportunity for growth that could be brought about by doing something new, like integrating an online ordering system.

-• Choosing KPIs that are the easiest to measure.
-Basing your choice on simplicity rather than strategy won’t, in most cases, help you accomplish anything.
-Assess every KPI based on its relationship to your overall goals.
 For example, are you measuring the number of customers you get each day because that KPI will help you achieve a strategic goal, or simply because it’s easy to track?

-Introducing KPIs into your work environment has the potential to create some challenges.
+Introducing KPIs (key performance indicators) into your work environment has the potential to create some challenges.
 For one thing, not everyone may fully understand them and how they are used.
 Put together some educational sessions to explain the concept and why KPIs are going to be important for your organization moving forward.

-Also emphasize that KPIs will not be used as enforcement tools to control people’s behavior.
-For instance, wWhen a customer service rep sees, for instance, a KPI metric related to average handle time, they might automatically assume that hitting the target rests on their shoulders alone—and that there will be negative consequences if they don’t meet it.
+Also, emphasize that KPIs will not be used as enforcement tools to control people’s behavior.
+For instance, when a customer service rep sees, for instance, a KPI metric related to average handle time, they might automatically assume that hitting the target rests on their shoulders alone—and that there will be negative consequences if they don’t meet it.
 If you don’t correct that impression, you’ll unwittingly encourage other behaviors that will invariably work against you.

 There’s a huge difference between selecting the right key performance indicators (KPIs) and creating a culture of monitoring, reporting, and improvement.
 To help people embrace the use of KPIs and motivate them to change, you’ll need to set up a performance management system that is consistent, transparent, and simple to use.
-(For more details about the cultural elements you need to put in place, read this article.)

 It is frequently said that “What gets measured gets done,” but how does the measuring itself get done?
 Below are the important steps to consider in effectively tracking KPIs as a part of your performance management framework.